yuvayash2631/Data-Analysis-Dashboard/README.md

 - Real-Time Data Updates – The data refresh indicator ensures that users always work with up-to-date HR information.

 Overall Impact:
-With this Power BI HR dashboard, Sandhu Excel Anywhere now has a powerful analytics tool that enables HR professionals to monitor, analyze, and optimize workforce dynamics efficiently.
+With this Power BI HR dashboard, Excel Anywhere now has a powerful analytics tool that enables HR professionals to monitor, analyze, and optimize workforce dynamics efficiently.
 This project not only enhances HR reporting but also empowers better decision-making, leading to a more structured and data-driven HR management approach.

  The project successfully bridges the gap between HR data and strategic insights, helping the company improve employee management, diversity, and workforce efficiency.